 Reactor factor: Iran to grow more nuclear with Russia

+Sergey Novikov, a spokesperson for Rosatom, says the Russian state nuclear corporation has worked out means to ensure civil use of nuclear technologies.
 “Working in Iran, we have created many mechanisms to ensure transparency of nuclear programs.
 One of these is the nuclear fuel supply mechanism.
 We are ready to provide Bushehr with nuclear fuel during the entire lifetime of this project.
 We will be taking the spent fuel of Russian origin back.
 So, the international society can be absolutely sure that all the Russian fissile material will be controlled by the Russian Federation,” Novikov told RT.